Many feared dead after Florida beachfront condo collapses

 The tower has a mix of seasonal and year-round residents, and while the building keeps a log of guests, it does not keep track of when owners are in residence, Burkett said.

-Earlier, Burkett said two people were brought to the hospital, one of whom died.
-He added that 15 families walked out of the building on their own.
+“The hope is that, perhaps, someone hears the call.
+I know there are dogs inside,” he said.
+“I know it may sound ridiculous what I’m saying but there’s always hope until we hear different.”

+A total of 22 South Americans were missing in the collapse — nine from Argentina, six from Paraguay, four from Venezuela and three from Uruguay, according to officials in those countries.

-The collapse, which appeared to affect one leg of the L-shaped tower, tore away walls and left a number of homes in the still-standing part of the building exposed in what looked like a giant dollhouse.
-Television footage showed bunk beds, tables and chairs inside.
-Air conditioners hung from some parts of the building, where wires now dangled.
+The collapse, which appeared to affect one leg of the L-shaped tower, tore away walls and left some homes in the still-standing part of the building exposed.
+Television footage showed beds, tables and chairs inside.
+Air conditioners hung from some parts of the building, where wires dangled.

-Piles of rubble and debris surrounded the area, and cars up to two blocks away were coated with with a light layer of dust from the debris.
+Piles of rubble and debris surrounded the area, and cars up to two blocks away were coated with dust.
+As crews went through the rubble around midday, smoke wafted through the area from a small fire that broke out when rubble shifted, officials said.

 Barry Cohen, 63, said he and his wife were asleep in the building when he first heard what he thought was a crack of thunder.
 The couple went onto their balcony, then opened the door to the building's hallway to find “a pile of rubble and dust and smoke billowing around.”